wso2/cellery/README.md

         hello-world-cell-1-0-0-676b2131   sinthuja/hello-world-cell:1.0.0              Ready    sinthuja-hello-world-cell-1-0-0-676b2131--gateway-service   1            10 minutes 1 seconds
     ```

 6. Access url [http://my-hello-world.com/](http://my-hello-world.com/) from browser.
-You will updated web page with greeting param you passed for HELLO_NAME in step-4.
+You will see updated web page with greeting param you passed for HELLO_NAME in step-4.

 7. As a final step, let's push your first cell project to your docker hub account.
 Tp perform this execute `cellery push` as shown below.
     ```